Fasht Dibal conflict

 In 1985, Bahrain began to construct several fortifications on the disputed island.
 Consequently, Qatar considered the construction to be a violation of an existing agreement made in 1978.
 In April 1986, Qatar occupied the island with a military force.
-On the island, there was an unspecified number of Bahraini officials, as well as 29 workers hired by Ballast Nedam, a Dutch company The army detained those on the island.
+On the island, there was an unspecified number of Bahraini officials, as well as 29 workers hired by Ballast Nedam, a Dutch company.
+The army detained those on the island.
 Nearly a month later on 12 May 1986 Bahrain and Qatar reached an agreement following protests in the Gulf and the Netherlands.

-The detained officials and hired workers were subsequently released, and Qatar withdrew from the island a month later on the 15th of June, 1986.
+The detained officials and hired workers were subsequently released, and Qatar withdrew from the island a month later on 15 June 1986.
 After the 2001 ICJ case, Qatar obtained the island.